This classic French bacon and frisée salad is served warm. The dressing is made with the hot rendered fat from the bacon and served with poached eggs.

 Poach the eggs.
 Bring a pot of water to a bare simmer.
 Create a clockwise swirling motion with a ladle to create a whirlpool then carefully crack each egg individually into the pot, being careful to space them out.
 Cook until the whites are just set and the yolk is runny, about 3 minutes.
 Use a slotted spoon to remove the eggs and set them aside on a plate.

-Add vinegar.
-Return the pan used to cook the bacon to medium heat, and add the vinegar to the hot pan.
+Finish dressing.
+Remove the pan from heat and add the vinegar.
 Be careful as the mixture may sputter.
 Add the mustard, whisking to combine.

-Add vinegar to salad.
-Bring the mixture to a boil and let the mixture reduce to about half.
-Pour the vinegar mixture over the salad and toss to combine.
+Reduce dressing.
+Bring the mixture to a boil and let the mixture reduce slightly.

-Add poached eggs and serve.
-Season with freshly ground pepper and serve hot with poached eggs over the top.
-Garnish with chives.
+Serve.
+Season with freshly ground pepper to taste and serve hot with poached eggs over the top.
+Garnish with chives (optional).
 Serve immediately.

 Other Recipes to Try